bismuthfoundation/TornadoWallet/README.md

 # Proof of concept

-Not functional for now, merely a technology test.

-mockup "index" and "transactions" screens only are up, with made up data.

 Goal is to re-use the existing python code for behind the scene heavy lifting, but leverage HTML/JS flexibility for GUI.

+First release only has minimal features

+- manage wallets (unencrypted)
+- auto connect to an available wallet server
+- check balance and transactions
+- request BIS payments
+- Send simple BIS transactions
+- network status

+# Installation from release

+See Release tab for info/installer and OS Specific FAQ.

-# Installation
+# Installation from source

 `pip3 install -r requirements.txt`

 Pycryptodomex is used and may need extra install on your machine.

-An autoinstaller will be provided with first beta version.
+An auto-installer will be provided with first beta version.

 ## Mac

-Install xcode compiler first:
+You may have to install xcode compiler:

 `xcode-select --install`